Kidney disease in children can range from mild, treatable conditions to serious and life-threatening disorders.

 The most important first step to prevent CKD in children is its early detection

-There are three strategies for prevention of CKD in children:
+There are three strategies for the prevention of CKD in children:

 This aims to reduce or eliminate the exposure of children to various known factors which can cause CKD.
 These include:

 To reduce exposure to infections during infections, during pregnancy, especially toxoplasmosis ( an infection caused by a parasite called Toxoplasma Gondii.
-The infection is most commonly acquired from contact with cats and their faeces or with raw or uncooked meat0, congenital rubella ( a virus infection acquired from the mother during pregnancy) and cytomegalovirus.
+The infection is most commonly acquired from contact with cats and their feces or with raw or uncooked meat0, congenital rubella ( a virus infection acquired from the mother during pregnancy), and cytomegalovirus.

 To reduce exposure to drugs during pregnancy such as ACE inhibitors/angiotensin receptor blockers (used for the treatment of hypertension) and NSAIDs (pain Killers).